FlineDev/AnyLint/README.md

 For such cases, there are **2 ways to skip checks** within the files themselves:

-1. `AnyLint.skipHere: <CheckInfo.ID>`: Will skip the specified check(s) on the same line and the next line.
+1. `AnyLint.skipHere: <Check.ID>`: Will skip the specified check(s) on the same line and the next line.

   ```swift
   var x: Int = 5 // AnyLint.skipHere: MinVarNameLength